- Digital health data & security

 The national HIT agency in Singapore collaborated with KroniKare, an AI startup, and launched an AI-driven temperature screening solution called iThermo and installed the program on the streets. iThermo provides real-time updates from cameras at multiple locations in Singapore and enables remote monitoring of population health from different websites.

 Israel’s Sheba Hospital treats patients with coronavirus remotely.
-They use Datos’ platform for remote monitoring and Tyto Care’s devices, consumer-friendly solutions for patients to be able to do medical exams without medical personnel, and InTouchHealth’s robotic telemedicine cart Vici, that has a camera, screen, and equipment that are sent to patients’ house and controlled by clinicians.
+They use Datos’ platform for remote monitoring and Tyto Care’s devices, consumer-friendly solutions for patients to be able to do medical exams without medical personnel, and InTouchHealth’s robotic telemedicine cart Vici, which has a camera, screen, and equipment that are sent to patients’ house and controlled by clinicians.

 Buoy Health, a health chatbot, and Health Map, a digital epidemiology team that tracks outbreaks through social media and other online “crowding” places, collaborate to collect epidemiological data about COVID-19, so users can know more about symptoms and the virus itself.